-- Maintain a balanced weight.
-Eat leaner and lighter by selecting fewer high-calorie foods, including fat from animal sources and refined sugars.
+Eat leaner and lighter by selecting fewer high-calorie foods, such as fat from animal sources and refined sugars.

-- If you prefer consuming alcohol, have it in limit: The chance of several kinds of cancer — including cancer of the breast, lung, kidney, colon, and liver — rises with the quantity of alcohol you consume and time you’ve frequently been drinking.
+The chance of several kinds of cancer — including cancer of the breast, lung, kidney, colon, and liver — rises with the quantity of alcohol you consume and the time you’ve frequently been drinking.

-- Limit processed meat consumption.
-A study performed at the Cancer Agency of the World Health Organization, the International Agency for Research on Cancer, showed that consuming a large quantity of processed meat can slightly raise the chance of developing particular kinds of cancer.
+A study by the Cancer Agency of the World Health Organization and the International Agency for Research on Cancer showed that consuming a large quantity of processed meat can slightly raise the chance of developing particular kinds of cancer.

-Moreover, women who eat a Mediterranean diet augmented with mixed nuts might and extra-virgin olive oil have a lower chance of breast cancer.
-The Mediterranean diet concentrates mostly on plant-oriented foods, such as vegetables and fruits, legumes, whole grains, and nuts.
-People who eat the Mediterranean diet prefer healthy fats, such as butter, olive oil, and fish instead of red meat.
+Moreover, women who eat a Mediterranean diet augmented with mixed nuts and extra-virgin olive oil have a lower chance of breast cancer.
+The Mediterranean diet concentrates mostly on plant-oriented foods like vegetables, fruits, legumes, whole grains, and nuts.
+People who enjoy this diet prefer healthy fats like butter, olive oil, and fish instead of red meat.

 Maintain A Balanced Weight And Be Physically Active

-Achieving and maintaining a balanced weight might reduce the chance of cancer, including cancer of the breast, lung, colon, prostate, and kidney.
+Achieving and maintaining a balanced weight might reduce the chance of cancer, including breast, lung, colon, prostate, and kidney cancer.

-Physical activity such as running, exercising, or playing sports sums up too; moreover, to help you manage your physical activity, weight might reduce the chance of colon cancer and breast cancer.
+Physical activity such as running, exercising, or playing sports also sums up; moreover, to help you manage your physical activity, weight might reduce the chance of colon and breast cancer.

 People who partake in any kind of physical activity get some health benefits.
-But for great health benefits, attempt to get at least 150 above minutes a week of less intense aerobic exercise or 75 minutes a week of high aerobic activity.
+But for great health benefits, attempt to get at least 150 above minutes of less intense aerobic exercise or 75 minutes of high aerobic activity weekly.
 Adults can also do a combination of vigorous and moderate aerobic activity.
-Add at least 30 minutes of physical activity to your routine as a specific goal.
+Try adding 30 minutes of physical activity to your routine as a specific goal.
 If you can do more, it’s even better.

 Being health-conscious and taking routine health checkups are excellent traits.
 Make it a habit.
-The fact is that cancer does not influence everyone equally, so your health care provider or doctor is a perfect person to examine what your current health condition is.
-Simultaneously, taking unnecessary fear, stress, or tension about your health condition can cause a broad range of stress-induced disorders, which over time can cause cancer.
+The fact is that cancer does not influence everyone equally, so your healthcare provider or doctor is a perfect person to examine your current health condition.